lonelycode/tyk-io-site-content/v1.8/event-handlers/event-handlers.md

 ## Adding events to your API Definition

 Event handlers are assigned by event type, multiple handlers can be fired off per event.
 Event Handlers are fired as go routines and so will not interfere with request processing.
-The webhook event handler aslo features a 'Flooding' check so that the same requests are not sent over and over again to an endpoint - this is detailed in the webhook event handler documentation.
+The webhook event handler also features a 'Flooding' check so that the same requests are not sent over and over again to an endpoint - this is detailed in the webhook event handler documentation.

 Event handlers are added to your API definition file (or database document) and have their own unique configuration parameters for each instance,